Duartemartins/flowbite_jekyll/README.md

 By using this template, you can save time and effort in creating a website, and focus on your product development and content creation.

 ## Built with Flowbite Blocks

+This repository is an example of a responsive landing page built with [Flowbite Blocks](https://flowbite.com/blocks/) based on the Tailwind CSS framework and Flowbite library that you can use for your project.

 Get started with a huge collection of over 120+ website sections powered by Tailwind CSS and the Flowbite Library: